IlluviumGame/IIPs/iips/iip-[wolfehr-tba].md

 ### Justification
 Staggering elections ensures the Council never loses too much institutional knowledge at one time.
 The stagger also allows Council Members to serve for 3 epochs, providing them more time to get integrated and have an impact.

-## Multipreference Quadratic Voting
+## Multipreference Quadratic Voting (DAO elected seats only)
 * DAO members have votes equal to the ILV holdings in wallets they control.
 * DAO members can spread their vote over any number of candidates.
 * The votes given to a candidate when a DAO member allocates ILV to them will be equal to the square root of the number of ILV allocated.
-* This only applies to seats voted on by the DAO.
-The core team can use any method they'd like to determine their representitive on the council.
+* The core team is accountable for determing how to elect their representative.
+They do not need approval from the DAO on their method of electing a representative.

 ### Example